 - Once the liquid is boiling, reduce the heat to low and place a tight-fitting lid on the saucepan.

-- Let the quinoa and soy milk simmer together for approximately 30 minutes, or until all of the liquid is absorbed.
+- Let the quinoa and soy milk simmer together for approximately 20 minutes, or until most of the liquid is absorbed.
 Stir occasionally.

 P.S.
 Are you ready to get healthy, and stay happy, without ever having to diet again?
 Be sure to sign up below to receive a free copy of my 5 Day, Plant-Based- No Added Sugar Meal Plan (featuring this recipe!) and you will be on your way to creating the healthy lifestyle you’ve always dreamed of ♥